havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 ## Run SBT 0.9.x

-Once you've created your build file, give it a try by launching SBT 0.9.x in the root directory of your project.
-In a perfect world this will just run and your done!
-More details of how to debug problems are listed in the hints and tips below.
+Now launch sbt.
+If you're lucky it works and you're done.
+For help debugging, see below.

 ## Switching back to SBT 0.7.x

-If you get into a mess and you just need your project to work then don't worry about the `build.sbt` file which SBT 0.7.x will not understand or notice, just rename your new `project` directory (created by SBT 0.9.x) to something like `project09` and rename the backup of your old project form `project-old` to `project` again.
-You're done!
+If you get stuck and want to switch back, you can leave your `build.sbt` file alone.
+SBT 0.7.x will not understand or notice it.
+Just rename your 0.9.x `project` directory to something like `project09` and rename the backup of your old project from `project-old` to `project` again.

 # Other stuff you might want to know!

 ## Where has `lib_managed` gone?

-One feature of SBT 0.9.x is that it uses managed libraries directly from your ivy cache and not from copies added to your `lib_managed` directory.
-This saves your project directory growing outrageously under the weight of dependencies that are already stored multiple times in other places on your machine.
+SBT 0.9.x loads managed libraries from your ivy cache without copying them to a `lib_managed` directory.
+This keeps your project directory small.

-Unfortunately this does mess with your existing solution to sharing your libraries with your favoured IDE.
+Unfortunately this does mean that existing solutions for sharing libraries with your favoured IDE may not work.
 If you are using IntelliJ IDEA then you might want to try out this SBT 0.9.x plugin that will create your IntelliJ project set up with all your dependencies: [[https://github.com/teigen/plugins]].

 # Useful hints and tips